-Text-dependent questions
+Text-dependent questions -----

 Complete the third step of the Close Reading process 3.
-Use annotations and text-dependent questions to collect information and check students understanding.
+Use annotations and text-dependent questions to collect information and check student understanding.

 Now let's think about the key details of the story.
-Think about this text-dependent question: Describe the connection between two bugs or pieces of information in the story.
-Use key details and evidence from the story to support your thinking.
+Think about this text-dependent question: Think about the experiences of the characters in the story.
+How did they stay the same or change?
+Use the illustrations, key details, and evidence from the story to support your thinking.
 Close your eyes and massage your brains and think about your answer.
 Be ready to share with a partner.
 Turn to the person next to you and take turns sharing your thinking.